Air Fryer Spaghetti Squash

 - Super easy to make – simply slice in half, brush with oil, and air fry!
 It couldn’t be easier.

 - Quick!
 This air fryer squash recipe takes just 30 minutes from start to finish.
-Much quicker that the oven!
+Much quicker than the oven!

 - Great texture – The strands inside the air fryer spaghetti squash are just like noodles!

-Spaghetti squash: I used one whole spaghetti squash for this recipe and cut it in half lengthwise.
-Spaghetti squash is one of my favorite low-carb vegetables.
-Its texture after cooking is similar to al dente pasta, but it’s so much healthier!
+Spaghetti squash: Use one whole spaghetti squash for this recipe and cut it in half lengthwise.

-Oil: I prefer extra virgin olive oil for this recipe.
-Is really good for you either raw or cooked!
-However, any healthy oil of your choice will work well.
+Oil: I prefer using extra virgin olive oil for this recipe.
+However, any cooking oil of your choice will work well.

 - Prepare the spaghetti squash by halving lengthwise with a sharp knife, and then scooping out the pulp and seeds with a large spoon.